karankarn/ETL/README.md

 # ETL
-Building an basic ETL pipeline for learning purposes from Python Project for Data Engineering offered by IMB on Cousera.
+Building an basic ETL pipeline for learning purposes from Python Project for Data Engineering offered by IBM on Cousera.

 ## Overview
 This ETL pipeline is designed to: